zzottel/feed2red/README.md

 	for feeds.
 Don't just post them to your normal channel, because then all your contacts will receive the posts!
 Keep in mind that you might not be allowed to redistribute the feed contents.
-* In the home directory of the user that will run feed2red.pl, create directory called .feed2red and make it readable only to that user:
+* In the home directory of the user that will run feed2red.pl, create a directory called .feed2red and make it readable only to that user:

 ```